civisanalytics/civis-python/docs/source/cli.rst

 - ``civis notebooks open $NOTEBOOK_ID``

   Open an existing notebook (which may or may not be running) in your default browser.

+SQL
+---

+The Civis CLI allows for easy running of SQL queries on Civis Platform through the following commands:

+- ``civis sql [-n $MAX_LINES] -d $DATABASE_NAME -f $FILE_NAME``

+  Read a SQL query from a text file and run it on the specified database.
+  The results of the query, if any, will be shown after it completes (up to a maximum of $MAX_LINES rows, defaulting to 100).

+- ``civis sql [-n $MAX_LINES] -d $DATABASE_NAME -c [$SQL_QUERY]``

+  Instead of reading from a file, read query text from a command line argument.
+If you do not provide a query on the command line, the query text will be taken from stdin.

+- ``civis sql -d $DATABASE_NAME [-f $SQL_FILE_NAME] -o $OUTPUT_FILE_NAME``

+  With the `-o` or `--output` option specified, the complete results of the query will be downloaded to a CSV file at the requested location after the query completes.